madrid Tourist Guide Home

 Madrid Metro Timetables

-Click here for the official website for trains, buses and metro in Madrid
+Official transport website for trains, buses and metro in Madrid

 This page is available in English and has timetable and price information for all forms of public transport.
 You can also get help planning your exact route, and see maps that will help you to orientate yourself.

 For additional information about the metro in Madrid, you can also go to the official metro in Madrid site.
-Click here to go directly to the timetable page.

 Madrid Bus Timetables